 EDC 233.
 Substance Abuse and the Family.
-An introduction to the field of substance abuse and to counseling families affected by substance abuse.
+Introduction to the field of substance abuse and to counseling families affected by substance abuse.
 Medical, psychological, sociocultural, and legal aspects of addiction are presented, as well as the etiology, identification, assessment, treatment, and prevention of substance abuse.
 Lecture two hours.
 Note: May substitute PSYC 250 with consent of faculty advisor prior to registration.
-Prerequisite: EDC 210, EDC 212, EDC 214 recommended; approval as a candidate in the Counselor Education Program; or instructor permission.
+Prerequisite: EDC 210, EDC 212, EDC 214 recommended; classified student in the Counselor Education Program; or instructor permission.
 2 units.

 EDC 234.
 Seminar: Marriage and Family Counseling.
-An introduction to the basic concepts and principles of family therapy.
-Provides and lays the foundation on which all theories/schools of family therapy are based.
+Introduction to the basic concepts and principles of family therapy.
+Provides and lays the foundation on which all theories/schools of family therapy are based and covers the basic theories of family therapy.
 Issues include evaluation of families, diagnosis in a family context, interviewing strategies, redefining problems in a family systems context, and treatment principles.
 Lecture three hours.

 Note: May substitute PSYC 225 with consent of faculty advisor prior to registration.
-Prerequisite: EDC 214, EDC 216, EDC 280; approval as a candidate in the Counselor Education Program.
+Prerequisite: EDC 214, EDC 216, EDC 280; classified student in the Counselor Education Program.

 Corequisite: For MFCC Specialization: EDC 476.
 3 units.

 EDC 235.
 Advanced Seminar: Marriage and Family Counseling.

 Focuses on translating the principles of the major schools of marriage and family counseling into actual practice.
 The interface of individual and family system theories will be included.
 Issues include clinical, ethical, legal, and diversity considerations, as well as outcome research in marital and family therapy.
-Lecture/discussion three hours.
-Prerequisite: EDC 234, EDC 476; must be screened and approved for the MFCC specialization.
+Lecture/ discussion three hours.
+Prerequisite: EDC 234, EDC 476; must be screened and a classified student in the MFCC specialization.
 Corequisite: EDC 475.
 3 units.

 EDC 240.
 Art Therapy: Theory and Practice.
-An introduction to the history, theory, and practice of art therapy and the interpretation of visual language.
-A combined lecture and experiential course designed to encourage students to learn from their own image-making as well as from the work of others.
+Introduction to the history, theory, and practice of art therapy and the interpretation of visual language.
+A combined lecture and experiential course designed to encourage students to learn from their own imagemaking as well as from the work of others.
 Purchase of some basic art supplies is required.
 Lecture, discussion, experience three hours.
 Note: Open to unclassified graduate students on a space available basis.
 3 units.

 EDC 241.
 Developmental Stages and Art Therapy Techniques.

-An in-depth study of normal stages of development in art with special emphasis on the developmental stages as both diagnostic indicators and aids in devising art therapy treatment.
+In-depth study of normal stages of development in art with special emphasis on the developmental stages as both diagnostic indicators and aids in devising art therapy treatment.
 Includes hands-on experience with a variety of art therapy techniques and discussion of their applicability to different client populations.
 Purchase of some basic art supplies is required.
 Lecture, discussion, experience three hours.
-Prerequisite: Approval as a candidate in the Counselor Education Program or instructor approval.
+Prerequisite: Classified student in the Counselor Education Program or instructor permission.
 3 units.

 EDC 242.
 Play and Art in Therapy with Children.
-An exploration of the ways children use fantasy, play, and art in their growth and healing.
+Exploration of the ways children use fantasy, play, and art in their growth and healing.
 Students learn therapeutic art and play interventions that utilize children's natural metaphorical modes of communicating.
 Purchase of some basic art supplies is required.
 Lecture, discussion, experience three hours.

-Prerequisite: Approval as a candidate in the Counselor Education Program or instructor permission.
+Prerequisite: Classified student in the Counselor Education Program or instructor permission.
 3 units.

 EDC 243.
 Clinical Art Therapy.
-The use of art techniques in the assessment and treatment of adult psychopathology.
+Use of art techniques in the assessment and treatment of adult psychopathology.
 Includes an overview of clinical application of projective techniques, discussion of appropriate interventions with clients of varying diagnoses, and the student's own imagery as a learning tool.
 Students learn clinical charting, record keeping, and professional presentation of case materials.
 Purchase of some basic art supplies is required.
 Lecture, discussion, experience three hours.
-Prerequisite: EDC 231; approval as a candidate in the Counselor Education Program; or instructor permission.
+Prerequisite: EDC 231; classified student in the Counselor Education Program; or instructor permission.
 3 units.